talkerbel/talkerbel.github.io/markdown.md

 Easy to learn !

 You can easily make text **bold** or *italic*.
-Surround text to be bold with two ** and text to be italic with one *
+Surround text you want bold with two stars ** on either side and text to be italic with one star * on either side.

-Make lists by using hyphens, e.g.
+Make bulleted lists by using hyphens, e.g.

 - item one
 - item two